zmievsa/cadwyn/README.md

 Universi has such default variable defined as `universi.api_version_var`.
 You can also use `universi.get_universi_dependency` to get a `fastapi.Depends` that automatically sets this contextvar based on a header name that you pick.

-You can also set the variable yourself or even pass a different compatible contextvar to your `universi.Versions` constructor.
+You can also set the variable yourself or even pass a different compatible contextvar to your `universi.VersionBundle` constructor.